Basic requirements for Master’s program admissions

 Conditional admission is possible in any Master’s study program whose admissions regulation was promulgated from 2011 on and for which a Numerus Clausus (NC), i.e. a limited number of places available, has not been set.

 Bachelor’s students can apply for conditional admission if they have a certain number of credit points (ECTS).
 The exact number is set down in each Master’s study program’s admissions regulation; normally, the number is 110 credit points.
 Students are required to provide evidence of the claimed ECTS in the form of their exams extract at the time they apply.
-You can find it on the LSF online portal and must upload it to the Campus-Management-System C@MPUS during the application process.
+Please upload this transcript with grade point average to the Campus-Management-System C@MPUS during the application process.

 With your Bachelor’s studies then completed in full, you enroll in the Master’s program before the enrollment deadline.
 For detailed information on this process, please refer to the Enrollment web page.